BoiteAKlou/boiteaclou.github.io/about.md

 What I'd like to do with this blog is to explain some basics of Computer Security in the context of Capture The Flag contests.
 I'll post here detailed write-ups of challenges I found interesting in the CTFs I've done.

-Articles will be intended for beginners so I'll try to be very explicit and, of course, do not hesitate to contact me for any inquiry.
+Articles will be intended for beginners so I'll try to be very explicit and, of course, do not hesitate to contact me for any inquiry :blush:.